tiwari-aditi/Handwritten-digit-prediction/README.md

 # Handwritten Digit Prediction - Classification Analysis
-This repository contains the code and documentation for the Handwritten Digit Prediction project
+This repository contains the code and documentation for the Handwritten Digit Prediction project.

 ## Project Overview
 The objective of this project was to build a machine learning model that accurately predicts handwritten digits (0-9) using the sci-kit-learn's built-in "digits" dataset.
 The dataset consists of images of handwritten digits, where each image is an 8x8 pixel matrix.
 The project involved data preprocessing, model training, evaluation, and prediction.